php-http/documentation/integrations/symfony-bundle.rst

 Installation
 ````````````

-Install the Httplug bundle with composer and enable it in your AppKernel.php.
+Install the HTTPlug bundle with composer and enable it in your AppKernel.php.

 .. code-block:: bash